Cubing the Sphere | Mixed Reality Installation

 Squaring the circle is a the challenge of constructing a square with the same area as a given circle by using only a finite number of steps.
 Cubing the sphere is the 3d equivalent

-Cubing the Sphere - Next Steps
+Cubing the Sphere - Future Development

 By removing the camera function in AR & wearing headphones, the focus shifts to exploring and discovering hidden sounds in a physical space.
 There is scope for performing artists to compose a track through movement alone.